-Employers are permitted to implement cost-share models that include premium differentials in the form of discounts to incent, or surcharges to discourage, certain wellness activities or outcomes.
+Employers are permitted to implement cost-share models that include premium differentials in the form of discounts to encourage, or surcharges to discourage, certain wellness activities or outcomes.
 Linking a wellness program directly and exclusively to an employer's cost-share model - that is, making the reward or penalty available only to employees who are enrolled in the health plan - ensures that the program does not constitute a stand-alone group health plan.
-(A stand-alone wellness program that is available to all employees, regardless of their enrollment status in the employer's healthcare plan, may create independent compliance obligations under ERISA, COBRA, HIPAA, GINA and the ACA.
-These obligations are presumably already satisfied by the major medical healthcare plan to which the employer's cost-share model is attached.)
+(A stand-alone wellness program that is available to all employees, regardless of their enrollment status in the employer's healthcare plan, may create independent compliance obligations under ERISA, COBRA, HIPAA, GINA, and the ACA.
+When a wellness program is available exclusively to employees enrolled in the employer's healthcare plan, these obligations are presumably already satisfied by the healthcare plan to which the employer's cost-share model is attached.)

 Employers that implement cost-share differentials in connection with health-contingent wellness programs must ensure that any such wellness programs, whether activity-based or outcome-based, meet the requirements of the HIPAA portability and nondiscrimination rules that pertain to wellness programs.
 (A wellness program is considered to be health-contingent if it requires an individual to satisfy a standard related to a health factor in order to obtain a reward.)

 The HIPAA wellness program rules impose five specific requirements: